Foundation (United States law): Operating and non-operating

-For tax purposes, there are a few variants of private foundation.
+For tax purposes, there are a few variants of private foundations.
 The material difference is between "operating" foundations and "grant-making" foundations.
 Operating foundations use their endowment to achieve their goals directly.
 Grant-making foundations use their endowment to make grants to other organizations, which indirectly carry out the goals of the foundation.
 Operating foundations have preferential tax treatment in a few areas, including allowing individual donors to contribute more of their income and allowing grant-making foundation contributions to count towards the 5% minimum distribution requirement.

 Legal requirements

 Private foundation

 The Tax Reform Act of 1969 defined the fundamental social contract offered to private foundations.
-In exchange for exemption from paying most taxes and for limited tax benefits being offered to donors, a private foundation must (a) pay out at least 5% of the value of its endowment each year, none of which may be to the private benefit of any individual; (b) not own or operate significant for-profit businesses; (c) file detailed public annual reports and conduct annual audits in the same manner as a for-profit corporation; (d) meet a suite of additional accounting requirements unique to nonprofits.
+In exchange for exemption from paying most taxes and for limited tax benefits being offered to donors, a private foundation must (a) payout at least 5% of the value of its endowment each year, none of which may be to the private benefit of any individual; (b) not own or operate significant for-profit businesses; (c) file detailed public annual reports and conduct annual audits in the same manner as a for-profit corporation; (d) meet a suite of additional accounting requirements unique to nonprofits.

 Administrative and operating expenses count towards the 5% requirement; they range from trivial at small unstaffed foundations, to more than half a percent of the endowment value at larger staffed ones.
 Congressional proposals to exclude those costs from the payout requirement typically receive much attention during boom periods when foundation endowments are earning investment returns much greater than 5% (such as the late 1990s); the idea typically fades when foundation endowments are shrinking in a down market (such as 2001–2003).